promised-ai/redpoll-website/content/blog/otacon-genomics.md

 # The SAIL-ON Program

-Along with our colleagues at Rutgers, we're developing AI for DARPA under the SAIL-ON program.
+Along with our colleagues at Rutgers University, we're developing AI for DARPA under the SAIL-ON program.
 The stated objective of the SAIL-ON program is to make learning machines that are more robust to different types of *novelty* in the world.
 According to DARPA ([source](https://www.darpa.mil/news-events/2019-02-14)):

 > For AI systems to effectively partner with humans across a spectrum of military applications, intelligent machines need to graduate from closed-world problem solving within confined boundaries to open-world challenges characterized by fluid and novel situations.